RickyBhatti/Commit-Bot/README.md

 # Commit Bot
 Automatically generate GitHub activity!

 We've all wanted to be the developer that commits every day, but that requires a lot of work.
 Let's automate it!
-This bot will automatically generate commit(s) everyday, and push them to your GitHub account, allowing you to get that green contributions graph!
+This bot will automatically generate commit(s) every day, and push them to your GitHub account, allowing you to get that green contributions graph!
 (Check out the Disclaimers section below for more information.)

 Truthfully, I wouldn't use this.
 No one cares about your commits.
 I just got bored one day and decided to make it for fun.